 9 Author Hacks on How to Promote a Book on Social Media

 Because of the rising influence of social media, business firms incorporate widely used social media platforms for strategic marketing.
 Social media is a productive medium where your brand can take the spotlight in the literary landscape, which, of course, can only work effectively with the right approach and help.

 Here are some tips in promoting your book on social media:

 1. Content marketing

-Content marketing can be achieved through your own website or in any social media platform.
+Content marketing can be achieved through your own website or in any social media platform for authors.
 Creating a page and interacting with your audience might be effective, but it will not be enough.
 A content will not serve its purpose unless it drives people to read your book.

 Intimate connection with your readers are developed when they’re made aware what your brand is about and if it matches their preference.
 Make it concise and catchy—something that would establish a signature impression of your book as a literary work and stir up the users’ interest.

 As exhibited by Lenovo, they built a digital content hub that contained articles that emphasized their brand.
 This was visited by over 170,000 new web users, which landed them $300 million on sales alone.

 2. Social media contests

 If your social media account or page is a few days old, inviting people to like or follow your page might be a tough.
 Some may tend to ignore your request unless you start a buzz and drive them to do it—this is when Facebook, Instagram, or Twitter contest comes in.

 How about you give out a signed copy of your book?
 Offer a free chapter or freebies in exchange of the users’ comment and have them share and tag some of their friends to make them do the same thing.
 This strategy works very well given how the online folks take this as an effortless contest to win, and who doesn’t love anything free for just a few clicks?